2-47416297-G-T

 not specified Uncertain:1Benign:2

 Variant summary: MSH2 c.944G>T (p.Gly315Val) results in a non-conservative amino acid change located in the DNA mismatch repair protein MutS, core (IPR007696) of the encoded protein sequence.
-Four of five in-silico tools predict a damaging effect of the variant on protein function. c.944G>T is also close to canonical acceptor site of intron 5.
+Algorithms developed to predict the effect of missense changes on protein structure and function all suggest that this variant is likely to be disruptive.
 Consensus agreement among computation tools predict no significant impact on normal splicing.
 However, these predictions have yet to be confirmed by functional studies.
 The variant allele was found at a frequency of 0.00021 in 251346 control chromosomes, predominantly at a frequency of 0.00095 within the South Asian subpopulation in the gnomAD database.
-The observed variant frequency within South Asian control individuals in the gnomAD database is approximately 2 fold of the estimated maximal expected allele frequency for a pathogenic variant in MSH2 causing Lynch Syndrome phenotype (0.00057), strongly suggesting that the variant is a benign polymorphism found primarily in populations of South Asian origin. c.944G>T has been reported in the literature in individuals affected with Lynch Syndrome, Hereditary Nonpolyposis Colorectal Cancer and an indiviudal without cancer history (example, Gonzalez-Garay_2013, Johnston_2012, Syngal_1999, Thompson_2020), without strong evidence for causality.
+The observed variant frequency within South Asian control individuals in the gnomAD database is approximately 2 fold of the estimated maximal expected allele frequency for a pathogenic variant in MSH2 causing Hereditary Nonpolyposis Colorectal Cancer phenotype (0.00057). c.944G>T has been reported in individuals affected with Lynch Syndrome, Hereditary Nonpolyposis Colorectal Cancer and an indiviudal without cancer history (example, Gonzalez-Garay_2013, Johnston_2012, Syngal_1999, Thompson_2020), without strong evidence for causality.
 These report(s) do not provide unequivocal conclusions about association of the variant with Lynch Syndrome.
 At least one publication reports experimental evidence evaluating an impact on protein function (Thompson_2020).
 These results showed no damaging effect of this variant by splicing assays.
 The following publications have been ascertained in the context of this evaluation (PMID: 24082139, 22703879, 10422993, 32849802).
-Nine submitters have cited clinical-significance assessments for this variant to ClinVar after 2014 (VUS=1, Benign/Likely Benign=8).
-Based on the evidence outlined above, the variant was classified as likely benign. -
+ClinVar contains an entry for this variant (Variation ID: 41652).
+Based on the evidence outlined above, the variant was classified as benign. -

 - -